 Date of Authorship for this Version

 Macey, Jonathan R., "A Pox on Both Your Houses: Enron, Sarbanes-Oxley and the Debate Concerning the Relative Efficiency of Mandatory Versus Enabling Rules" (2003).
 Faculty Scholarship Series.
-Paper 1417.
+1417.